 Students will choose one out of five different sections (P01/P02/P03/P04/P05), based on their scheduling needs and academic interests.

 This course is an introduction to academic writing through the debates, arguments, and rhetorical contests that unfold on and around our city streets.
 The street is simultaneously a site of public discourse and a space that writers use to interpret and discuss the struggles of city life and civic participation.
-This course will focus on the city street as both a site of rhetorical action (a place where people go to speak and be heard) and a rhetorical tool (a space that is employed as a trope, a symbol, and a strategic perspective for a variety of arguments).
-We will discuss, research, and attempt to define the variety of political and philosophical positions surrounding debates that take place in and around the city street.
-Once we have developed a vocabulary and a background for understanding how the street functions as a site of public debate, we will consider the different multimodal mediums (street art, music, film, architecture, etc.) in which the city street is taken up as a rhetorical device.
+In the weeks to come, we will focus on the city street as both a site of rhetorical action (a place where people go to speak and be heard) and a rhetorical tool (a space that is employed as a trope, a symbol, and a strategic perspective for a variety of arguments).
+We will discuss, research, and attempt to define the political and philosophical positions surrounding debates that take place in and around the city street.
+As we develop a vocabulary and a background for understanding how the street functions as a site of public debate, we will consider the different multimodal mediums (street art, music, film, architecture, etc.) in which the city street is taken up as a rhetorical device.
 Drawing on academic writing from the humanities and the social sciences, we will develop research projects that respond to the city streets of our present and imagine how the streets of the future might operate.
-Course goals emphasize the development of research skills, the ability to fairly and clearly summarize an argument, and the cultivation of persuasive scholarly writing and project planning.

 Economics (ECON) 101 - Principles of Microeconomics

 Sample outline from Dr. Chowdhury Shameen Mahmoud:

 Principles of Microeconomics: Elements of theory and of Canadian policy and institutions concerning the economics of markets and market behaviour, prices and costs, exchange and trade, competition and monopoly, distribution of income.